KSP-CKAN/CKAN/README.md

 At the core of the CKAN is the **[metadata specification](Spec.md)**, which comes with a corresponding [JSON Schema](CKAN.schema).

-This repository includes a JSON schema validator that you can use to [validate your files][3].
+This repository includes a validator that you can use to [validate your files][3].

 ## CKAN for players